Here's How Republicans Are Boosting Kanye West's Presidential Campaign

 VERMONT

 Republican Chuck Wilton originally signed on as one of the three electors for West in Vermont.
-He also was elected by the Vermont Republican Party months before to be a delegate for Trump at the Republican National Convention, along with his wife Wendy, a Trump appointee.
+He also was elected by the Vermont Republican Party months before to be a delegate for Trump at the Republican National Convention, along with his wife, Wendy, a Trump appointee.

-But three days after the initial filing, the West campaign contacted the Vermont secretary of state's election office and withdrew Wilton as an elector and replaced him with Bradford Boyles.
+But three days after the initial filing, the Vermont secretary of state's election office was informed that Wilton was replaced as an elector by Bradford Boyles.
 Wilton could not be reached for comment.

 In a phone call with NPR, Wendy Wilton declined to comment on the reason behind her husband's withdrawal, only confirming that he is no longer a West elector.

-In an interview with NPR, Boyles, a former Rutland County Republican Chairman who now works as a film and TV producer, declined to say who in the West campaign approached him to be an elector.
+In an interview with NPR, Boyles, a former Rutland County Republican chairman who now works as a film and TV producer, declined to say who in the West campaign approached him to be an elector.
 He said believes he was recruited because of his media work in Los Angeles.

 "I have no knowledge of what Republican leadership is doing to help or not help Kanye.
 My choice here is independent of any national party's efforts," Boyles said.